Amish: Latin America

-There are currently two Amish settlements in South American nations: Argentina and Bolivia.
-The majority of Old Order settlements are located in Bolivia.
+There is only one colony left in Latin America, in Bolivia.
+The Argentina colony ceased to exist as of 2024.

 The first attempt by Old Order Amish to settle in Latin America was in Paradise Valley, near Galeana, Nuevo León, Mexico, but the settlement lasted from only 1923 to 1929.
 An Amish settlement was tried in Honduras from about 1968 to 1978, but this settlement failed too.
 In 2015, new settlements of New Order Amish were founded east of Catamarca, Argentina, and Colonia Naranjita, Bolivia, about 75 miles southwest of Santa Cruz.
 Most of the members of these new communities come from Old Colony Mennonite background and have been living in the area for several decades.

 Europe

 In Europe, no split occurred between Old Order Amish and Amish Mennonites; like the Amish Mennonites in North America, the European Amish assimilated into the Mennonite mainstream during the second half of the 19th century through the first decades of the 20th century.
 Eventually, they dropped the word "Amish" from the names of their congregations and lost their Amish identity and culture.
 The last European Amish congregation joined the Mennonites in 1937 in Ixheim, today part of Zweibrücken in the Palatinate region.